FranciscoKevin/Projet-3-Mobilean/README.md

     * PHPmd will check if you follow PHP best practices Yusuf Celik, Kévin Francisco, Lucy Merlier and Yann Raulet

-  If tests fail, the commit is canceled and a warning meYusuf Celik, Kévin Francisco, Lucy Merlier and Yann Raulet ssage is displayed to developper.
+  If tests fail, the commit is canceled and a warning message is displayed to developper.

 * Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
 It will run :